pvashish/End_to_End_Cell_Segmentation_YOLOV8/README.md

 - **YOLOv8-based Segmentation**: Developed an advanced YOLOv8-based app for precise 'white blood cell' segmentation.
 This breakthrough technology overcomes variations in cell appearances and sizes, ensuring accurate diagnostics in medical imaging. 🎯🔬🩸

-- **Streamlined Segmentation Pipeline**: Streamlined the white blood cell segmentation pipeline using Amazon SageMaker and an S3 bucket.
+- **Streamlined Segmentation Pipeline**: Streamlined the white blood cell segmentation pipeline using Azure.
 This optimization enhances the efficiency of medical image analysis and empowers healthcare professionals to make prompt and accurate patient care decisions. ⚙️☁️💻

 ## How to Use 📝🔧